mariohernandez/mariohernandezio/src/blog/drupal-media-embed.md

 ![Screenshot of a computer mouse in Amazon.com](/images/modes.webp){.body-image .body-image--wide}

 _The image above shows many ways in which a product can be displayed.
-This is what view modes are_.
+I've numbered each display_.

 In Drupal, every entity such as content types, media types, blocks, etc., offer the ability to create view modes.
 For the purpose of image embeds, we will create a Media type view mode for each image style we plan on using.
 The view modes is what content editors will interact with when choosing an image size or aspect ratio during the image embed process.
 This is where we will use the user-friendly names we defined earlier.
 Let's go over how this relationship between view modes and image styles works for image embeds.